Best Acoustic Guitars for Intermediate Players

 Yamaha LL6 ARE

-Yamaha is a great acoustic guitar brand for beginners, and the guitar company I always recommend for players who are just starting out.
-I think Yamaha guitars like the FG700S are perfect for getting a new guitarist on the right track.
+In my opinion, Yamaha the best acoustic guitar brand for beginners, and the guitar company I always recommend for players who are just starting out.
+I think Yamaha guitars like the FG800 are perfect for getting a new guitarist on the right track.
 They sound good, and they are easy to play.

 But Yamaha makes some great mid and high-end guitars too, and if you started out on a Yamaha acoustic (or wish you had) you may want to continue the tradition and move up to the L Series.